drrckchng/credit-generator/README.md

 # Credit Generator

 A little script I wrote for work that creates an text file containing the credits for a particular season of a series.
 Mainly used for YouTube descriptions and credit rolls at the end of videos.
 Removed file paths to retain anonymity.

+## Notes
+In order to use this script, an "excel_path.txt" file is required pointing to the credit Excel file.